-If you stay on paid rates at IHG properties, the 50% bonus points is a pretty nice benefit.
+If you stay on paid rates at IHG properties, the 50% bonus points is the biggest benefit you’ll receive from Platinum Elite status.
 IHG points are generally on the easy side to earn, and the bonus can really help you rack up points toward a free night very quickly.

-Should You Go for IHG Platinum Elite Status?
+Should You Bother Earning IHG Platinum Elite Status?

-It’s not worth it to spend extra to qualify for Platinum status on Elite Qualifying Points or on nights — the benefits just aren’t there and it way too easy to get the status simply by opening the IHG® Rewards Club Premier Credit Card.
+It’s not worth it to spend extra to qualify for Platinum status via paid stays — the benefits just aren’t there and it’s already very easy to get the status simply by opening the IHG® Rewards Club Premier Credit Card.
 The status you will get from the credit card is the exact same as the status that it would take you 40 nights or 40,000 Elite Qualifying Points to earn, all for a $89 annual fee.

-Depending on how much you stay with IHG, it might be worth getting the credit card for the status – giving you access to the priority check in line and possible minor upgrades.
+Depending on how much you stay with IHG, it might be worth getting the credit card for the status so you can access the priority check-in line and qualify for possible minor upgrades.

 This basically amounts to paying $89 for one night at a hotel each year, regardless of how nice it is, which is a pretty hard deal to pass up.
-For this reason alone, we think that the $89 is worth getting (though not spending much money on) and with that you will automatically also have Platinum elite status.
+For this reason alone, we think that the card’s annual fee is well worth paying if you can take advantage of the free night and IHG Platinum Elite perks.